 The University of Kentucky Orthopaedic Surgery Residency Program is a five-year, fully accredited program.

 The first year of the program is dedicated to an orthopaedic internship, rotating at the University of Kentucky Medical Center.
 Interns are assigned to six monthly Orthopaedic rotations, with the remaining six months fulfilling program requirements.
 These rotations include the Emergency Department, Plastic Surgery, Diagnostic Radiology, General Surgery Trauma, Surgical ICU, and Surgical Simulation.
 Residents in years two through five follow a program entirely within Orthopaedic Surgery.
-Years two through four have transitioned to ten week blocks while year five is serving four three-month rotations for their academic year.
-Rotations for the PGY2-5 residents include Orthopaedic Trauma, Hand, Sports Medicine, Research, and a combined Recon service incorporating Oncology, Spine and Foot/Ankle.
+Rotations for the PGY2-5 residents are ten-weeks and include Orthopaedic Trauma, Hand, Sports Medicine, Research, and a combined Recon service incorporating Oncology, Spine and Foot/Ankle.
 Additionally, the residents serve two rotations at the Lexington Shriner’s Hospital for Children and two Reconstructive rotations at the Veterans Hospital which is physically connected to the University of Kentucky Medical Center.
 In addition to these rotations, serving within our own Sports Medicine service enhances the resident experience.
 UK Sports Medicine is the primary sports medicine provider to several area athletic and professional teams.

 Resident rotations are scheduled to improve the educational experience.
 Residents currently serve minimal in-house call in addition to night float during their PGY2 and PGY3 years, and home call during PGY4 and PGY5 years.
 Their on-call scheduling is regularly every third night or less frequent with one day off in seven and do not work more than 24 hours.
 Each resident also receives ten hours off free from all clinical duties.